SlamChillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 [8-firstdelete](./8-firstdelete) script delete the file betty.
 The file betty is in /tmp/my_first_directory
 ## Bye bye My first directory
 [9-firstdirdeletion](./9-firstdirdeletion) script to delete the directory "my_first_directory" that is in the /tmp directory.
+## Back to the future
+[10-back](./10-back) script that changes the working directory to the previous one.